SocialQu/Branding/docs/V.0.1/V.0.1.3/Tasks.md

 - [ ] Based on examples name the features for the 12 dimensions model.

 ## Cluster Analysis
+- [ ] Reuse embeddings models to find 6, 12 & clusters.
+- [ ] Correlate clusters with engagement and name each cluster.
+- [ ] Create additional 6 dimmension model and use it to cluster tweet with engagement metrics.
+- [ ] Third cluster analysis merging embedded tweets & features.
+- [ ] Analyze insights and document results.

 ## Topic Classifications